Cerchie/git-cherry-pick-tutorial/README.md

 1. `git clone` this repo.

-2. on line 5 in `cherry-pick.txt`, add "This sentence represents the wrong commit" and `git add .` and `git commit`.
+2. on line 5 in `cherry-pick.txt`, add "This sentence represents the last commit in the tutorial." " and `git add .` and `git commit`.

 3. run `git log` to find the number for the 'wrong' commit: